hypnopotamus/DryDryDessert/drydrydessert.client/README.md

 ## Styling

-- use or create an application theme
+- use or create an application theme (or equivalent construct)
    - avoid one-off styling, just follow the theme
       - not following the theme is a UI design smell
    - example: [app theme](./src/app.theme.ts) styles [icon buttons](./src/ShoppingCart/AddToCartButton.tsx)